 In December 2023, the FASB issued ASU 2023-09-Income Taxes (Topic 740)-Improvements to Income Tax Disclosures, to provide more transparency about income tax information through improvements to income tax disclosures.
 Specifically, the update requires enhancements to the rate reconciliation, including disclosure of specific categories and additional information for reconciling items meeting a quantitative threshold, and greater disaggregation of income tax disclosures related to income taxes paid.
 The amendments in this update are effective for fiscal years beginning after December 15, 2024 and early adoption is permitted.
-The Company is evaluating the impact this will have on the consolidated financial statements.
+Other than meeting the new disclosure requirements, the adoption of this guidance is not expected to have a material impact on the Company's consolidated financial statements.